 Try to put yourself in the shoes of the thief.

-In all likelihood, they’re opportunistic and don’t want to get caught so speed is of the essence.
+In all likelihood, they’re opportunistic and don’t want to get caught, so their speed is of the essence.

 They’ll want to grab what they can and escape quickly.
-Have you ever heard tales of motorhomes being burgled and the thief getting away with the safe?
+Have you ever heard tales of thieves burgling motorhomes and getting away with the safe?

 We have!
 Plenty of times.